rivernihil/5th-ed-modified-zener-psion/psion.md

 - **Duration:** Instantaneous
 - **Requires:** Contact

 Enter into a psionic clash with a target you can see within range, unless you have already established contact with that target.
-If you win the clash, or have already established contact, you deal 1d6 psychic damage to your target.
+If you win the clash or have already established contact, you deal 1d6 psychic damage to your target.

 #### Psychonistry
 This spell can be used to generate minor psionic effects, similar in nature to *presdidigitation* or *thaumaturgy*.
-The DM will adjudicate the exact effects possible, but some examples might be: poke someone, give an object a small push, open and rattle windows or curtains, cause a small effect in the mind of an individual such as a brief sensation, emotion, or thought that is obviously psionic in nature, getting a brief glimpse of a nearby hidden object, or hearing a word or short phrase from across the room, glimpsing a minor characteristic of an event in the very near future, etc.
+The DM will adjudicate the exact effects possible, but some examples might be: poke someone, give an object a small push, open and rattle windows or curtains, cause a small effect in the mind of an individual such as a brief sensation, emotion, or thought that is obviously psionic in nature, getting a brief glimpse of a nearby hidden object, hearing a word or short phrase from across the room, glimpsing a minor characteristic of an event in the very near future, etc.

 #### Detect Psionics
 Equivalent to detect magic, but for psionics.